 Ceduna is a town and port in west-central South Australia.
 Celebrated as the ‘gateway to the Nullarbor Plain', it provides an excellent stopover option for those wanting a good night's sleep before tackling this iconic stretch of road the next day.

-While you're here, the Ceduna Foreshore Hotel Motel is a great place to stop and recharge overnight.
-Its situated on the beachfront, so you will be able to go for a quick dip whenever the mood hits.
-On top of that - as it's just a couple of minutes' walk into the main downtown area - you'll never be far from the action.
+While you're here, the BIG4 Ceduna Tourist Park is a great place to stop and recharge overnight.
+The tourist park is situated only a few blocks from the beachfront, so you will be able to go for a quick dip whenever you'd like to!

 Spend the night in the Nullarbor